-Upshot is don’t tell me the ocean level isn’t rising I watched it rise over a 30 year span of time.
+The upshot is you can’t tell me the ocean level isn’t rising I watched it rise over a 30 year span of time.
 Climate change/global warming are real.
-The right and oil lobbies might be able to convince someone from the mid-west but not me or anyone that has lived on the coast for any length of time.
+Many on the right and oil lobbies might be able to convince someone from the mid-west but not me or anyone that has lived on the coast for any length of time.
 Are we at fault?
-No but we do figure into the equation and we need to take that factor into account.
+No because the earth goes through cycles but we do figure into the equation and we need to take that factor into account.
+We need to start taking it seriously and preparing now little by little to prevent the criminal act of inaction which will force our grandchildren from having to act in haste when it will be far more difficult and very possibly impossible.
 (If you remember we talked about the necessity of equations being complete and accurate.)
-Why can you believe me?
-Because I am not running for public office, I am not owned by oil companies and I am not asking for money.
-I don’t care what the oil lobby says I believe my wet feet.
+We need to start preparing now.

+The incentive is there to convert, at least for any sane person.
+We can’t get rid of petroleum overnight like many are advocating but we can ween ourselves off like a drug addict weening themselves off addictive narcotics.
+The comparison of addiction to narcotics to the addiction to petroleum is quite accurate.
+As well as replacing the energy source an equal effort must be made to retrain present workers, starting with the younger ones, to other occupations.
 Oil is highly polluting to the soil, water and air.
 Due to the lack of traditional type wells we are now fracking which will turn into an environmental nightmare down the road.
 Fracking is basically shattering the rock layers far underground to release the petroleum.
 In the process highly toxic waste materials are produced.
 It also contaminates the underground water supply and it creates weak spots deep underground.
 The entry under fracking in Wikipedia starts:

 Hydraulic fracturing (also called fracking, . . . . ) is a well stimulation technique in which rock is fractured by a pressurized liquid.
 The process involves the high-pressure injection of ‘fracking fluid’ (primarily water, containing sand or other proppants suspended with the aid of thickening agents) into a wellbore to create cracks in the deep-rock formations through which natural gas, petroleum, and brine will flow more freely.
 When the hydraulic pressure is removed from the well, small grains of hydraulic fracturing proppants (either sand or aluminium oxide) hold the fractures open.